UBC-MDS/DSCI-532-2025-19-DataSalaries/README.md

     python app.py
     ```

+4. **View the Dashboard:**
+After running the app, open your browser and navigate to: [http://127.0.0.1:8050/](http://127.0.0.1:8050/)

+You will see the DataSalaries Dashboard running in your browser.

 ## Contributing
 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).